On the Existence of Weak One-Way Functions: Proof of Theorem

 \subsection{A Hard Language with a Known Density Bound}

 The existence of a language $L_D$ that is hard to decide allows the construction of another language whose scattering over $\Sigma^*$ can be quantified explicitly.
 We will intersect $L_D$ with another language with known density estimates, and show that the hardness of the implied decision problem is retained.
-Our language of choice will be already known set of integer squares that we will (equivalently) redefine for that purpose to be $SQ:=\{w\in\Sigma^*: (w)_2=x^2$ for some $x\in\N\}$.
+Our language of choice will be already known set of integer squares that we will (equivalently) redefine for that purpose to be $SQ:=\{w\in\Sigma^*: \exists x\in\N$ such that $gn(w)=x^2\}$.
 This language has a density $\dens_{SQ}(x)\in\Theta(\sqrt x)$ by Lemma \ref{lem:density-of-squares}.
-Also, we will order two words $u,v\in\Sigma^*$ as $u\leq v\iff (u)_2\leq (v)_2$.

 We claim that the language